blomqma/next-rest-framework/docs/docs/api-reference.md

 ### [Docs handler options](#docs-handler-options)

-The following options can be passed to the `docsRouteHandler` (app router) and `docsApiRouteHandler` (pages router) functions for customizing Next REST Framework:
+The following options can be passed to the `docsRoute` (app router) and `docsApiRoute` (pages router) functions for customizing Next REST Framework:

 | Name              | Description                                                                                                                                                                                                                                                                                                            |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |